Everything You Need to Know About Real Estate Insurance

 What is Real Estate Indemnity Insurance?

-Professional indemnity insurance for real estate agents, also known as professional liability insurance, is essential for all businesses relating to real estate.
-It protects you against various unavoidable class-action lawsuits you will face as a realtor.
+Professional indemnity insurance for real estate agents, also known as professional liability insurance, is essential for all real estate-related businesses.
+It protects you against various unavoidable class-action lawsuits you might face as a realtor.

 What Policies Do You Need for Real Estate Insurance?

 Great real estate insurance is a combination of multiple other great insurance policies.
 Take a look at some essential coverage you need as a real estate agent...

 Professional liability insurance isn’t one to miss if you’re a real estate agent.
 You’re more exposed to error and omission lawsuits, malpractice, and negligence claims than most other professionals.
 It will protect you when your buyers or sellers file claims against you.